dfcastellanos/ADMiniSter/README.md

 ADMinister stems from "Ascii Data Minimalist management Suite."
 Its goal is to provide a collection of simple yet powerful tools to manage plain text files storing numerical data.
-Despite their drawbacks regarding reading speed or information density, plain text files remain the most widely available form of numerical data storage in many fields such as academic research.
+Despite their drawbacks regarding reading speed or information density, plain text files remain a widely available form of numerical data storage in many fields such as academic research.
 The reason behind that is not only historical.
 Whenever performance or storage capabilities are not a concern, using plain text files for numerical data storage presents many advantages.
 Namely, it is human-friendly, readable by most applications out of the box, and since the data is encoded